gatewaynode/audit_automation_tools/README.md

 source env/bin/activate
 ```

-As always, please fork away, open issues and such.
+As always, please fork away, merge requests are welcome, open issues and such.
+There is a discussion board at https://www.reddit.com/r/pipsecurity/